-The car has been used in series and events such as the VLN Endurance Championship and the Nürburgring 24 Hours on the Nürburgring-Nordschleife.
-Looking ahead, the BMW M235i Racing should also be successful on international stages for BMW Sports Trophy drivers.
+The car is used in series and events such as the VLN Endurance Championship and the Nürburgring 24 Hours on the Nürburgring-Nordschleife.
+The BMW M235i Racing is also successful on international stages for BMW Sports Trophy drivers.

 The motorsport genes are also easily recognisable in the production version of the BMW M235i Coupé, courtesy of the aerodynamically optimised body design.
 It is propelled by the most powerful petrol engine developed so far for a BMW M Performance Automobile: a six-cylinder in-line engine with M Performance TwinPower Turbo technology.
 With a capacity of 2,979ccm, the racing version is capable of generating 333hp (245kW).

-Motorsport-specific driving aids such as ABS, DSC and traction control ensure that the motorsport newcomers can also handle the BMW M235i Racing surely and safely.
+Motorsport-specific driving aids such as ABS, DSC and traction control provide the required support motorsport newcomers will benefit from.
 The car also comes with mechanical limited-slip differential, which is also available for the BMW M235i Coupé in the original BMW Parts range.
 The racing car is also fitted with features such as the FIA-certified safety cell and the modern safety tank.
 On top of this come components from the BMW M Performance Parts range, such as the rear and front spoilers, diffusor and carbon wing mirrors.

 BMW Motorsport Director Jens Marquardt says:

 “The basis our engineers had to start with when developing the racing version of the BMW M235i Coupé was exceptionally good.
 The production models from the BMW M Performance Automobiles range are already incredibly sporty.
 Because of this, we did not have to make many modifications in order to get the BMW M235i Coupé up and running as a racing car.
 BMW Motorsport can look back on a long tradition of allowing ambitious teams and drivers an affordable way into motor racing – and of offering them an absolutely competitive car.
-The new BMW M235i Racing means we are excellently positioned for the coming years in the field of production-based racing cars.”
+While in 2016 the BMW M6 GT3 will be the top of our model range in customer racing, the new BMW M235i Racing means we are excellently positioned in the field of production-based racing cars.”